utelecon/utelecon.github.io/en/systems/leave/index.md

 If you change your faculty or graduate school that you belong to, but remain a student or a faculty member, your UTokyo Account will not be revoked, and you will continue to be able to use the information systems.
 Therefore, there is no need to back up your data.

 - This applies to students who change their faculty or graduate school as a result of admission to the Senior Division or the graduate school.
-- However, if your enrollment period is interrupted when you change your affiliation, your UTokyo Account will be revoked, so please make sure to back up your data.
+- However, if your enrollment period is interrupted when you change your affiliation, your UTokyo Account will be revoked, so please make sure to back up your data according to the instructions on the "**[Data Backup upon Leaving the University of Tokyo](backup)**" page.
 - Depending on your employment status and other factors, some systems may not be available to you or the scope of functions you can use may be limited.
     - For example, only students and faculty members employed by the University of Tokyo can install and use the Office applications under the UTokyo Microsoft License.
 If you no longer qualify for this due to a change in affiliation, you will no longer be able to use them.